wesleytian/wesleytian.com/posts/startup.md

 Do you know who else has to do a lot of things that they don't want to do?
 Founders.
 When you're working at an early-stage startup, you might indeed have to do things that you don't want to.
 But, if you want to be successful at anything in life, you have to get used to doing things you don't want.

 The best way to learn how to be a founder is by being one.
 The next best way is to join an early-stage startup.
 At the end of the day, you guys will be working super close together, and your incentives will all be aligned (increasing revenue, reducing burn, hiring well), unlike at bigger companies (passing performance reviews, forming alliances).
-Bigger companies are so big that to stay somewhat efficient, they've devised metrics for every company level.
+Bigger companies are so bureaucratic that they've devised different metrics at every company level to maintain some semblance of efficiency.
 It's not the job of a junior-level engineer to care about company revenue.
 Salespeople do well by increasing conversions.
 Because you live and die by revenue at a smaller company, it's in your complete interest to care about the company's income.

 **Takeaway:** Join an early-stage startup if you want to get your hands dirty and grow the company, not if you want to only work on the glamorous bits.
 The bigger the company you join, the fewer hats you will wear.